MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

   /* this is a mock session object. the real session would be attained through  the `sdk.on('sessionStarted', evt)` listener */ const sessionToAccept = { id: 'some-hash-id', ...restOfSessionObject };

-  /* you can even accept a pending session with media or a deviceId */ sdk.acceptSession({
+  /* you can even accept a pending session with media you already have */ sdk.acceptSession({
     sessionId: sessionToAccept.id,
-    // you can pass in media you already have
     mediaStream: audioStream
+  });

-    // OR just pass in a deviceId and the sdk will spin up media for it
+  /* OR you can even accept a pending session with a deviceId and the sdk will create the media */ sdk.acceptSession({
+    sessionId: sessionToAccept.id,
     audioDeviceId: micId,
   });
 }